The Lost Generation Writers of the 1920s - 3 hours

 Duo Tour : Hemingway + the Lost Generation - 4 hours

-This tour is a combination of the two tours above - the Lost Generation & Hemingway's Haunts.
+This tour is a combination of the two tours above - the Lost Generation & Hemingway in Paris.
 It combines the best of both with a deep dive on Hemingway in the 2nd half of the tour.

 This tour takes you to the places that Scott & Zelda Fitzgerald frequented while they were living in Paris.
 They lived in the city off and on from 1925 to 1930, traveling frequently to the South of France and back to the US.